 Once, when I was about to touch something, I felt the Lord telling me not to.
 Investigation revealed that hidden inside was a black widow spider.
 That shook my theory.
 Slowly I moved from emphatic denial, to being exceptionally cautious about indications that God might be speaking, interspersed by times of blatant skepticism.

 If ever I have heard from God it has always come with Scripture to back it up, just to assure me that it is God who is really speaking to me.
-Whenever I hear his voice and or see a vision or dream, I always ask, “Who is Jesus Christ?”
+Whenever I hear his voice and or see a vision or dream, I always ask this voice, “Who is Jesus Christ?”
 The response has always been, “Jesus Christ is Lord.”

-I always question where the divine encounter is taking me.
-Is it leading me to a deeper relationship with the one true God?
-Is it leading me to live more holy and pure?
+I always question where the divine encounter is leading me.
+Is it taking me to a deeper relationship with the one true God?
+Is it inspiring me to live more holy and pure?
 Does it line up with God’s Word, and has it come with God’s Word?
 Then I check myself to ensure that my desire is not to chase after exotic experiences but to run after the living God and have a closer relationship with him.

 Sometimes the Lord has graciously provided powerful confirmation that I am truly hearing from him.
 For example, when I was recently seeking to encourage a distressed friend, the Lord gave me a vision about her.
 To her amazed joy, what I saw was identical to a vision about herself that she had received more than twenty years ago.
 Not surprisingly, she was profoundly encouraged.